Gluten Free Berry and Apple Pie

 - Fold the crust in half and then half again and ease it into the pie plate.
 Trim the edges to slightly larger than the plate, reserving the scraps for any needed repairs and to build your "wall".
 Fold the edges under and give the crust a wavy edge by shaping it with your index finger and thumb.
-Roll out the extra dough to slightly longer than your pie plate is wide, and slightly taller than your pie as well.
-Press the "wall" into the bottom and sides of your pie crust to create a tight seal.
-Prick the bottom all over with a fork.
-Refrigerate for 30 minutes.